 A box of envelopes is available at the main office or in the back of the church (simply as one of the ushers).
 For those making one-time or special donations, pink envelopes are available in the back of the vestibule.

 Much like Pre-Authorized Giving (P.A.G.), we are able to take automated monthly or one-time donations using your credit card.
 Simply fill out the information required on this secure form to make a donation.

-If you have any questions, please do not hesitate to contact Mary, in our parish office, at 416-926-7110 or firstname.lastname@example.org.
+If you have any questions, please do not hesitate to contact Margaret, in our parish office, at 416-926-7110 or firstname.lastname@example.org.